Variable selection with Hamming loss: Appendix

-We now prove part $(ii)$ of the theorem.
-It suffices to consider $W_d> 0$ for all $d$ large enough since for non-positive $W_d$ almost full recovery is impossible and the result follows from part $(ii)$ of Theorem~\ref{thm:asymp}.
+We now prove part (ii) of the theorem.
+It suffices to consider $W_d> 0$ for all $d$ large enough since for nonpositive $W_d$ almost full recovery is impossible and the result follows from part (ii) of Theorem~\ref{thm:asymp}.
 If \eqref{eq2:thm:asymp} holds, there exists $A<1$ such that $W_d\le AW_*(s_d)$ for all $d$ large enough.
 By the monotonicity of the quantity $\Delta$ defined in (\ref{DeltaERec}) with respect to $W$ and in view of equation \eqref{eq3a:thm:asympE}, this implies